zubairshahzadarain/Data_pipeline_and_analysis_using_airflow/README.md

 ### visualizations to present the insights derived from the data.
 in  root  folder there is  one jupyter notebook file (aiq_visualization.ipynb) .. (https://github.com/zubairshahzadarain/aiq_test/blob/master/aiq_visualization.ipynb)

-To run this file you need jupyter notebook and db connect to mysql  that is runing in container .. in this  file i  did  stuff like load  the data from results  tables and created  virualtazion of  data .
+To run this file you need jupyter notebook and db connect to mysql  that is runing in container .. and pip  install requirments.txt .

+in this  file i  did  stuff like load  the data from results  tables and created  virualtazion of  data .
 .